Oluwatunmise-olat/Sally-API-Gateway/README.md

 - [ ] Config File Validation
 - [ ] Base proxy in place
 - [ ] Pass query strings and parameters and validations
+- [ ] Intercept response status codes and return that

 #### v1 TODO
 - [ ] Validate request header and request body